By yasmine • June 22, 2015

 - Wash the beans very well before placing them in a large pot.

 - Cut the tomato into big chunks and place them on top of the beans.
 Add salt and pepper generously and cover with lukewarm water.
 Make sure the water overflows by a couple of centimeters.

 - Put the pot on medium heat until the water starts boiling, then put down the heat at the lowest point.
 If you have the metal accessory that lifts up the pot further away from the flame - place it underneath the pot.
 Otherwise use the smallest flame you have on your stove.

-- Keep the pot for up to 6 hours on the stove.
+- Keep the pot for up to 6 hours on the stove (or less if beans were soaked overnight).
 You will need to add new lukewarm water every couple of hours to cover the beans.
 Once you feel the beans are almost cooked, uncover half the lid and let the water start simmering away still at low heat.